jjlg90/Wild-Argentina/testing.md

 * "As a Frequent User, I want to have control over my information"
     * Once registered, users can share, edit and delete their experiences, aswell as their personal profile information.
     * My experiences section in "Profile" page displays the latest added experiences from the user.

-* As a Frequent User, I want to check new features.
+* "As a Frequent User, I want to check new features"
    * Future features include:
     * User's travel journal.
 For those users who would like to read about someone else's adventures.
     * Trip maker functionality with travel map, where users will be able to make a schedule of activities.